tsurdilo/thymeleaf-kie-server-dialect/README.md

 ```

-2. in your sr/main/resources/application*.xml used add:
+2. in your sr/main/resources/application*.xml used add (this is optional step):

 ```
 spring.thymeleaf.mode=LEGACYHTML5
 ```

-3. Third and last configuration step is to register the dialect.
+3.Register the dialect.
 In your existing @Configuration
 class or a new one add the following bean definition:

 ```java